 The production data collected in Mulimuni, Topuito, Naholoco, Nathuco and Nataka in previous years shows that, depending on the variety of seeds used, production of 0.6 tonnes/ha for cowpeas and 0.5 tonnes/ha for groundnuts should be achieved.
 Actual production data from the 2022/2023 season shows lower production of cowpeas ranging from 0.25 to 0.30 tonnes/ha and peanuts ranging from 0.38 to 0.4 tonnes/ha.
 The lower yields in 2023 are due to climatic factors that were felt at the local level, with irregular rainfall during the production season.
 The low production affected the initial agreement with an SME company based in Nampula that was contacted at the beginning of the agricultural year and was willing to buy a minimum of 15 tonnes each of beans and groundnuts.
-While the total production of the covered villages was expected to be 15 tonnes, some farmers reported they could not deliver these expected quantities due to low production levels and the requirement to save some production to ensure their own food security.
+While the total production levels and the requirement to save some production to ensure their own food security.
 Others sold at an early stage of harvesting, however, the current available product volumes are less than the 15 tonnes minimum purchase amount.